You are looking for a strong dog that is fearless and quite energetic, right? And, it has to be great with the family, especially with kids.

 If you don’t invest the time in providing the proper amounts of exercise, he will become overweight and lazy, which is not good for his health.

-In order to keep your dog’s health intact, you need to take him for at least two walks during the day, and each should last at least an hour.
+To keep your dog’s health intact, you need to take him for at least two walks during the day, and each should last at least an hour.

 And, these walks should be combined with hard exercise sessions, where both his body and mind will be properly challenged.